huggingface/transformers/docs/source/add_new_pipeline.rst

             return best_class

-The structure of this breakdown is to support relatively seemless support for CPU/GPU, while supporting doing pre/postprocessing on the CPU on different threads
+The structure of this breakdown is to support relatively seamless support for CPU/GPU, while supporting doing pre/postprocessing on the CPU on different threads

-:obj:`preprocess` will take the original defined inputs, and turn them something feedable to the model.
-It might contain more information and is usally a :obj:`Dict`.
+:obj:`preprocess` will take the originally defined inputs, and turn them into something feedable to the model.
+It might contain more information and is usually a :obj:`Dict`.

-:obj:`_forward` is the implementation detail and is not meant to be called directly :obj:`forward` is the preferred called method as it contains safeguards to make sure everything is working on the expected device.
-If anything is linked to a real model it belongs in the :obj:`_forward` method, anything else is in the preprocess/postrocess.
+:obj:`_forward` is the implementation detail and is not meant to be called directly. :obj:`forward` is the preferred called method as it contains safeguards to make sure everything is working on the expected device.
+If anything is linked to a real model it belongs in the :obj:`_forward` method, anything else is in the preprocess/postprocess.

 :obj:`postprocess` methods will take the output of :obj:`_forward` and turn it into the final output that were decided earlier.